World Cat Congress: Purpose

-The purpose of the WCC is to promote better understanding and co-operation among the world's various cat associations in matters of mutual interest and concern.
-Following this, regular meetings took place and in 1999 a charter was drawn up and in 2001 a constitution was agreed.
+The purpose of the WCC is to promote better co-operation among the world's various cat associations to improve the health and welfare of all cats.
+It also aims to share resources to promote the interests and to educate the participants of the ‘Cat Fancy’ throughout the world.

+Regular meetings took place between members and in 1999 a charter was drawn up and in 2001 a constitution was agreed.

-The WCC emphasises the importance of international co-operation between cat organisations and to discuss topics such as veterinary matters, microchipping, breed presentations, cat legislation and feline welfare affecting all cat lovers, from the pedigree breeder to pet owners.
+The WCC emphasises the importance of international co-operation between cat organisations and to discuss topics such as veterinary matters, microchipping, breed presentations, cat legislation, and feline welfare affecting all cats.
 An annual meeting is held, treating proposals of the 9 bodies affiliated.